uriel/knit/README.md

 return a valid, compiled pattern for the supplied reference name.
 `Expand` expands all references in place.

-After this call, the 'B' above would look like this:
+After this call, the 'B' example above would look like this:

 	P10 [[P3 K3] 5] 2 P10